Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

 Armed with the new high-throughput measure ``peak-spread'' $\Gamma_{\vec{q}}(T)$, we single out the CDW fluctuation contributions by extracting the momentum-independent part of the peak spread by analyzing $\Gamma_{\vec{q}}(T)$ across 20,000 BZ's and the entire temperature range [Fig.~3(a-c)].
 Specifically, we fit the momentum dependence of $\Gamma_{\vec{q}}(T)$ at each temperature $T$ to a quadratic function expected in the small $|\vec{q}|$ limit [Fig.~3(b)] ~\cite{Guinier1994,Emery1978PRB,Heilmann1979PRB,Spal1980XraySS,Endres1982JPhys_Chem_Solids}:

 where $\gamma_H(T)$, $\gamma_K(T)$, and $\gamma_L(T)$ quantify the momentum dependence at each temperature $T$ along $a^*$, $b^*$ and $c^*$ axis respectively.
-In this way, the extracted momentum-independent width $\Gamma_0(T)$ would reflect the peak width solely due to CDW fluctuations.
-Indeed $\Gamma_0(T)$ extracted from $\sim 2000$ peaks of the pristine sample drops and plateaus at the critical temperature $T_{\text c1}$[Fig.~3(c)], as expected for the long-range order signal cut-off by finite experimental resolution (see Fig.~1(d)).
+In this way, the extracted momentum-independent width $\Gamma_0(T)$ would reflect the peak width solely due to CDW fluctuations (see SM section H for details).
+Indeed $\Gamma_0(T)$ extracted from $\sim 3000$ peaks of the pristine sample drops and plateaus at the critical temperature $T_{\text c1}$[Fig.~3(c)], as expected for the long-range order signal cut-off by finite experimental resolution (see Fig.~1(d)).

 This analysis reveals the emergence of a threshold temperature in intercalated samples shown in Fig.~3(d-f), below which $\Gamma_0(T)$ becomes constant, signifying that the widths of the CDW peaks at these low temperatures are resolution limited.
+This resolution limit corresponds to an in-plane correlation length of $\sim 20$nm.
+With the average distance between Pd atoms ($\sim 2$nm for $x=2.9\%$, ~\cite{Straquadine2019Phys.Rev.B}) being smaller than the correlation length, this corresponds to a weak-pinning scenario.
+A finite resolution limit is inevitable in any experiment, leaving behind the question of whether the system has long-range order beyond the resolution limit.
 To go beyond the resolution limit and find the point of vanishing peak width, we extrapolate $\Gamma_0(T)$ using an empirical formula: